Alfred Hitchcock Presents: The Young One

 with a crane shot down from a sign at the Woolly Bear, “No-one under

-door in the background left and a light fixture on the wall, right, very bright
+background left and a light fixture on the wall, right, very bright in the dim

-globe) out-of-focus behind her, and below it a
+her, and below it a glinting wall ornament.

 The scene with